Mjz86/c_colon/mcc.md

 a function signature , or a function pointer type will determine the :

-in , out, and in-out registers.
+in , out, and `inout` registers.

-- in the rare occasion  of using all registers for parameter passing , the caller pushes arguments to the stack , the caller is responsible for the cleanup of the out and in-out parameters,  but the callee is responsible for the in parameter cleanup.
+- in the rare occasion  of using all registers for parameter passing , the caller pushes arguments to the stack , the caller is responsible for the cleanup of the out and `inout` parameters,  but the callee is responsible for the in parameter cleanup.

 - the registers allocator priority goes like( lower means more priority for being in a registers):

-1.   all in-out registers  ( including the ones made implicitly via the overloap of in and out registers).
+1.   all `inout` registers  ( including the ones made implicitly via the overloap of in and out registers).

 2.  all out registers.